opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 .. code-block:: bash

+  # The output of the "console_url"
   https://console-openshift-console.apps.openshift.tri-test.com

 .. figure:: /_static/images/service-catalogs/openshift_result2.png
   :width: 700

-  Figure 6.
+  Figure 7.
 Access the OpenShift console

 3.2.
 Access the bastion host
 ----------------------------

+During the OpenShift bootstrap process, you can access to the bastion host as follows:

 * Copy **public_address** of the **Bastionhost**

 .. figure:: /_static/images/service-catalogs/openshift_result3.png

-  Figure 7.
+  Figure 8.
 The public IP address of the bastion host

 * Access the bastion host with the IP